Ronna Romney McDaniel, Chairman

 David Wolkinson, Administrative Vice Chair

 David Wolkinson was born in Royal Oak, Michigan in 1980.
 He grew up in Oakland County where he graduated from Southfield-Lathrup in 1998.
 He then earned three degrees from Michigan (a BA and MA in Economics and a JD by the time he was 24).
-In pursuit of his lifelong interest in politics David was elected the Administrative Vice Chair of the Michigan Republican Party at the 2013 Republican State Convention.
+In pursuit of his lifelong interest in politics David was first elected the Administrative Vice Chair of the Michigan Republican Party at the 2013 Republican State Convention and re-elected at the 2015 convention.
 Prior to being elected Vice Chair, David served as the Policy Director on Rick Snyder’s 2010 campaign.
 David is an attorney in private practice.
 When not working or attending to political activities, he is an NBA enthusiast and Detroit Piston fanatic.

 Kelly Mitchell, Outreach Vice Chair

 Kelly Mitchell has lived in Michigan her entire life,